TroyWarez/GenericInput/README.md

 GameInput Redistributable
 # Initializing GenericInput
 Initialize GenericInput by passing a Window Handle and a boolean to tell GenericInput whether or not to close your application upon failure.

-# You can also use GenericInput without calling init:
 ```c++
 BOOL InitInstance(HINSTANCE hInstance, int nCmdShow)
 {